 Save Money on Your Energy Bills: Window Replacement and More

 You’ve probably had a relative that goes around turning off lights in rooms once people leave them “to save energy”.
 While it’s always a good idea to make sure you aren’t using more energy than you need, there are more impactful ways to save energy and in turn, keep some extra money in your pocket.
-Read on to find out how one homeowner lowered her bills and what else you could do!
+Read on to find out how window replacement can save your money!

 A Midwest Homeowner’s Electric Bill

-One of our customers, Eliza, replaced all the windows in her Park Ridge, IL home in May of 2014.
+One of our customers, Eliza, had window replacement in her Park Ridge, IL home in May of 2014.
 Her home had 34 windows ranging in size and style.
 These windows were the original ones from when the home was built in 1950.
 Eliza came to us looking to replace the old, single pane, wood windows with more energy efficient ones.
 As Eliza and her family use all the rooms in her home, she decided it was best to replace them all at once.

 Eliza’s happiness lasted well past installation day, though!
 When her first electric bill came it was lower than she was used to, but she thought maybe it had been an estimate.
 But after the next few bills came, and then her gas bills when the weather got colder, she was thrilled to see the amount she saved each month.

-What’s more, Eliza has been telling her neighbors all about Feldco and shown then her Home Energy Report and has referred more customers to us along the way.
+What’s more, Eliza has been telling her neighbors all about Feldco and showed them her Home Energy Report and has referred more customers to us along the way.
 Eliza is now actually MAKING money off her project as we offer a referral bonus to customers when they spread the word!

 Window Replacement Makes the Greatest Impact

 Windows are something you only think about when they are not performing well, and that usually is most evident in the heart of the summer or the middle of the winter.
 If it’s mild outside, you probably don’t think much about your windows at all.
 So, when you are thinking about them a lot, it’s probably because of a problem.